We are connecting Canada’s

 To see how we got here, have a look at Findings From The Field.

 The SI Canada team consists of a small ‘secretariat’ team at the national/operations level, working in partnership with regional ‘nodes‘ or host partners in various parts of Canada.
 Each node has a ‘weaver’.
 These ‘weavers’ are natural networks who are responsible for convening regional gatherings and learning events to revel, share, unlock, and enable people, organization and systems to thrive.
-They meet regularly and work together to reflect the vibrancy, diversity and knowledge that is emerging from coast to coast.
+They meet regularly and work together to reflect the vibrancy, diversity and knowledge that is emerging from coast to coast to coast

 Coordonnatrice des relations avec l’écosystème d’innovation sociale, MIS